Quangmire/quangduong.me/posts/about.md

 ## BIO

-I'm a first year CS Ph.D student at UT Austin starting in the Fall of 2020.
+I'm a CS Ph.D student at UT Austin as of Fall 2020.
 My hobbies include reading anything from high fantasy to romance, belting out songs in the shower whenever I'm fully convinced there is no one around to hear my caterwauling, and indulging in the world's two highest forms of humor--puns and self-deprecation.
-I can commonly be found ricing his Arch distro, entertaining ridiculous research and project ideas, or redesigning this website for the umpteenth time in procrastination of upcoming deadlines.
+I can commonly be found ricing my Arch distro, entertaining ridiculous research and project ideas, or redesigning this website for the umpteenth time as my tastes in aesthetics change.

+Pictured on the right is my mostly black and a smidge white munchkin cat, Chickadee.

-## INTERESTS
+## RESEARCH INTERESTS

-- Research in NLP/ML/Data Science
+- Machine Learning for Computer Architecture Prediction Tasks
+- Saliency and Distillation
+- NLP / AI / ML / Data Science in General

+And outside of research, I generally dabble in:

-- Procedural Generation/Graphics
+- Procedural Generation / Graphics / Physical Simulation
-- Security and Computer Architecture
+- Security

-## RESUME
+## CURRICULUM VITAE

-To be added at a later date.
+Viewable [here](/static/documents/quang_duong_cv.pdf).
+Last updated October 22, 2021.